-- 74. The description of the existing environment, including the sensitivity of the receiving environment to adverse effects, is considered to be appropriate. - 75.
-Further evidence should be provided to demonstrate that sensitive receptors represent the locations where effects are worst. - 76.
-Monitoring has demonstrated that baseline concentrations of $PM{10}$ and $PM{2.5}$ are higher than assumed in the AEE for the Oakley Creek Valley.
+80. The description of the existing environment, including the sensitivity of the receiving environment to adverse effects, is considered to be appropriate.

+- 81. Further evidence should be provided to demonstrate that sensitive receptors represent the locations where effects are worst. - 82.
+Monitoring has demonstrated that baseline concentrations of PM10 and PM2.5 are higher than assumed in the AEE for the Oakley Creek Valley.
 This needs to be reflected in assessing cumulative effects, particularly in Sector 9.
-The implications are serious, as underassessment could be in the order of magnitude 50% of the regional target in the case of $PM{2.5}$ . - 77.
-Based on the results of Auckland Council monitoring at motorway sites, we consider that the existing concentration of $PM{10}$ and $PM{2.5}$ is likely to be close to or exceeding targets or standards at locations close to SH16.
-This means the airshed is close to, or already, over-allocated here.
+The implications are serious, as any increase in emissions is likely to cause additional exceedances of the Regional Air Quality Target in the Oakley Creek Valley and is inconsistent with the Objectives and Policies of the Auckland Regional Plan: Air Land and Water and the purpose of the Resource Management Act 1991, regarding safeguarding the life-supporting capacity of air. - 83.
+Based on the results of Auckland Council monitoring at roadside and motorway sites, we consider that the existing concentration of $PM{10}$ and $PM{2.5}$ is likely to be close to or exceeding targets or standards at residential locations that are very close to the existing SH16 alignment (represented by residential receptors R1, R2, R3 and R5).
+This means the airshed is close to, or already, over-allocated here. - 84.
+Further evidence should be provided to clarify whether the any reduction in separation distances is proposed, and the likely effects.